sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/2000 - zapier-tutorial-2.md

 Prerequisite: Configure 1040 extractions in Sensible
 ----

-Follow the steps in [Getting started with out-of-the-box extractions](doc:library-quickstart) to configure extracting data from a 1040 tax form.
+Follow the steps in [Getting started with out-of-the-box extractions](doc:library-quickstart) to clone the `1040s`  document type to your account.

 Prerequisite: Configure Google accounts
 ----

 1. Choose a Gmail account for the Zaps.
-Send a test email to it with an [example 1040 document](https://github.com/sensible-hq/sensible-configuration-library/raw/main/tax_forms/1040/2021/1040_2021_sample.pdf)  attached and make sure the subject line includes the text `1040`.
+Send a test email to it with an [example 1040 document](https://github.com/sensible-hq/sensible-configuration-library/raw/main/templates/Tax%20Forms/1040s/refdocs/1040_2021_sample.pdf)  attached and make sure the subject line includes the text `1040`.
 2. Create an empty Google Drive folder as a destination for the spreadsheets of extracted data.
 3. (Optional) In the Google Drive folder, create a spreadsheet named `Zapier-Sensible Extractions Logs` to log each time the Zaps run.
 Create columns to record information about each extraction, for example, `Extraction ID` , `Extraction Date` , `Email link`, and `Extraction link`.